Patrick-Michael/CDSS-Prosthesis/backend/README.md

 The rules engine logic is located in `rules_engine.py` and related `rules_*` files.

-Ontology mappings and human-readable labels are handled in `ontology_layer.py`.
+Ontology mappings and human-readable labels are handled in `ontology_layer.py` and `data/ontology.db`.

-Input enrichment (abutments, patient risks) is handled by `enrichment_layer.py`.